-An article titled "MU study looks at poultry litter's impact on soybean yields" by Julie Harker provides results from a 6-year study that was conducted in NW Missouri.
+An article titled "MU study looks at poultry litter's impact on soybean yields" by Julie Harker provides results from a 6-year study that was conducted in northwest Missouri.
 Pertinent points and results from the study follow.

-- The objective of the research was to determine how the addition of poultry litter would affect soybean yield over time. - 10 tons of litter were applied in 2018.
-It contained 60 lb. of N, 50 lb. of phosphate, and 27 lb. of potash per ton. - Over the 6-year period of the study, average soybean yield was increased by 6.4 bu/acre, or 13%.
-This increase was not statistically significant and may not have been economical. - These results showed that the addition of poultry litter to a soybean production field is a management practice that will benefit soybeans.
-However, an economic analysis that includes the worth of the nutrients contained in the litter is necessary to determine if addition of poultry litter to a field cropped to soybeans is in fact economically feasible.
+- The objective of the research was to determine how the addition of PL would affect soybean yield - 10 tons of PL were applied in 2018.
+The PL contained 60 lb. of N, 50 lb. of phosphate, and 27 lb. of potash per ton. - Over the 6-year period of the study, average soybean yield was increased by 6.4 bu/acre, or 13%.
+This increase was not statistically significant and may not have been economical. - These results showed that the addition of PL to a soybean production field is a management practice that will benefit sovbeans.
+However, an economic analysis that includes the worth of the nutrients contained in the litter is necessary to determine if addition of PL to a field cropped to soybeans is in fact economically feasible.